-The initials PVSRA stand for price, volume, support and resistance analysis.
-It is more of a system of trading, this one, than other straightforward Forex trading strategies we have covered before.
-Being a trading system, it will require a good understanding of the principles behind it in order to know how it works.
+The initials PVSRA stand for price, volume, support, and resistance analysis.
+It is more of a system of trading, this than other straightforward Forex trading strategies we have covered before.
+Being a trading system, it will require a good understanding of the principles behind it to know how it works.

 The indicators are just a bonus, making it easy to identify the PVSRA tools, but the underlying principle will be the most important.
 As such, it may take some time to know it fully, but you will be happy you took the time when you finally do.

 Principles of the PVSRA trading system

 The main idea behind the PVSRA system is that the Forex markets cannot be understood through logic or math.
 It is a market with thousands of minds responding uniquely, therefore, making it virtually impossible to break down the entire market.
 However, there are certain facts that most traders know, like how little retail traders like ourselves affect the market.
 The image below shows the parties participating in the Forex market:

 As retail traders, there is very little we can do to change the market prices, but larger players like hedge funds and banks can.
 There have been cases in the past where institutional traders have been prosecuted for colluding to move market prices in their favor.
 But, that’s a story for another time.
 We can keep complaining about how unfair it is, or we can take advantage of it.
 That is exactly what the PVSRA trading system does.
 (Forex market sentiment indicators)

 The next principle of the PVSRA system is in the study of trading volumes.
 We may not be able to tell in which direction the markets are moving, but Forex companies can determine the amount of volume depending on the number of orders coming through.
 Banks offering Forex trading are in an even better position since they are sometimes working with Forex brokers as liquidity providers.
 If such a bank serves multiple brokers, then they can have very accurate information about the trading volume.